JuliaLang/Pkg.jl/docs/src/index.md

 having access to all your usual dev tools like profilers, debuggers, and so on, just by having an environment including these dev tools later in the load path.

-Last but not least, Pkg3 is designed to support federated package registries.
+Last but not least, Pkg is designed to support federated package registries.
 This means that it allows multiple registries managed by different parties to interact seamlessly.
 In particular, this includes private registries which can live behind corporate firewalls.
 You can install and update your own packages